dCipherDev/dev/README.md

 > - Raspberry Pi 2 with Raspbian <br />
 > - Sense_HAT board<br />

+### 2. Store the temperature returned by an IOT device in an Ethereum Smart Contract
+>node sendTrxToContract.js
+#### Description:
+>This script is a proof of concept of how to interact with ethereum blockchain based on senzor data provided by RaspPi.

+#### Prerequisites

+> - Raspberry Pi 2 with Raspbian <br />
+> - Sense_HAT board<br />

 ##### Authors
 * **Radu** - *Initial work* - [dCipher](https://github.com/dCipherDev)